RegreDanger/skye-portfolio-backend/README.md

    Create a `failed_emails` table in Neon to store messages that fail to send.

 2. **Update Error Handling:**
-   Modify the `MailService`’s `onErrorResume` block — instead of just logging errors, it should store failed messages in the database.
+   Modify the `MailService`'s `onErrorResume` block — instead of just logging errors, it should store failed messages in the database.

 3. **Implement Scheduler:**
    Add a new `@Scheduled` method (`EmailRetryScheduler`) to run periodically (e.g., every hour).
    This will:
    - Query unsent emails
    - Attempt to resend them
    - Delete them on success or increment a `retry_count` on failure